• 2025 TOP 10 SMB BUSINESS ISSUES, IT PRIORITIES, IT CHALLENGES

 Cisco’s Master Move in Combining Cloud & Managed Services Channel Programs

-SMB - Techaisle - Global SMB, Midmarket and Channel Partner Market Research Organization - Techaisle Blog Cisco-Techaisle-Blog2-300x201 Announcement
+SMB - Techaisle - Global SMB, Midmarket and Channel Partner Analyst Firm - Techaisle Blog Cisco-Techaisle-Blog2-300x201 Announcement

 Cisco has announced a new Cloud and Managed Services Program (CMSP) that integrates its currently existing Cloud Provider, Cloud Services and Managed Services Channel Programs (MSCP) into one.
 Besides streamlining incentives, discounts and payments for its partners, the program also aims to simplify pricing for Cisco-based cloud and managed services offerings.
 The program will also enable collaboration and sharing of complementary opportunities between partners through a microsite via Cisco’s partner portal.
 All partners are expected to transition to the CMSP by August 2013.